-Easter and Xmas add 25% surcharge and Min 5 nights
+Easter and Xmas US $1,850 per night and Min 5 nights

 OH MY GOD are the words most commonly heard as guests arrive at Isla de Dios.
 Absolute privacy, magnificent beach, private chef/butler, housekeeper, boatman and gardener all are par of the course at our beautiful rustic beachfront hideaway.
 Situated just 40 minute drive from Coron airport (4 flights daily from Manila) and a further 10 minute private boat ride from the mainland (Decabobo village).
 Alternative routes might eb used depending on season/weather.

 Relax with a fresh coconut, a cold beer or a cocktail of choice on the beach with no one else in sight.
 Our beach is privately owned and is for your exclusive use only.
 Our staff although they may not be ex Hyatt trained, work tirelessly to ensure you enjoy your holiday.

 We have 3 beautifully appointed double bedrooms with ensuites plus a HUGE mezzanine bedroom upstairs with 5 single beds and another double bed to accommodate up to 7 extra adults or children.
 In all we can accommodate very comfortable up to 13 people - maybe a few extra kids on request.